Not sure what crystals you need in a starter-kit, but would love to have one?

 Where to buy:

-It is best to buy your crystals from a shop as you get to handle them.
+We hold a select few special pieces at the wellness foundry so you can check out our shop here Otherwise It is best to buy your crystals from a reputable shop .
 If there is no crystal shop nearby, check your local outdoor market, as often there will be a crystal stallholder.
 If you can’t find what you need locally, the internet is a good option, but only consider websites with a good refund policy.

 The more expensive, the better, right?